The Regular Expression

 You can configure the Regular Expression widget to do any of the following:

 - Replace variables in a string with content being published by a feed

-- Use a regular expression to match and replace variables in strings
+- Use a regular expression to match and replace variables in string

 - Drag the Customer List, Regular Expression, and Event Explorer widgets onto the page.

-- Click the display menu in the upper right corner of the Regular Expression widget frame, and select Edit Settings.
+- Hover you cursor over the Regular Expression and click the menu options icon .
+Click Edit Settings.
 In the configuration window, do the following steps:

 - Select Use regular expression to match and replace variables.

 - In the Regular expression field, type Brooksville.